 - Make sure you have extra medicines and medical supplies on hand in case you must stay home due to an outbreak or quarantine.
 Talk to your doctor about options to get medicines such as shipping to your home.

 - Ask your doctor about any upcoming medical visits and if they should be postponed.
-Your doctor may recommend waiting on some types of appointments if they can be delayed.
+Your doctor may recommend holding some types of appointments by telehealth rather than face-to-face.

 - Stay 1.5 metres away from other people.
-This is called social distancing.
+This is called physical distancing.

 - Pay attention to symptoms and monitor for signs of infection.

 - Know warning signs that require emergency care.